Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 The Redeemer's PGP key is used to encrypt the `payer.britWalletId` to hide it from the Matcher and protect the Redeemer from a compromise of the Matcher database.

+This information can be stored on the Matcher file system or in a database - this is out of scope of this document.

 #### 11. Matcher sends the address generator to the Payer

 The Matcher encrypts `addressGenerator` as follows:

 ```
-AES-256-encrypt(addressGenerator, matcher.AES.encryptionKey)    (7)
+AES256-encrypt(addressGenerator, matcher.AES.encryptionKey, matcher.AES.initialisationVector)    (7)
 ```

-The resulting message is sent to the Payer who can decrypt it since they know how `matcher.AES.encryptionKey` was derived from the `payer.sessionKey`
+The resulting message is sent to the Payer who can decrypt it since they know how `matcher.AES.encryptionKey` and `matcher.AES.initialisationVector` were generated from the `payer.britWalletId` and `payer.sessionKey` (Equations 3.1 and 3.2).

 #### 12. Payer creates payment Bitcoin address